 Now go and make MORE money with Amazon

-So there you have it, a short but hopefully useful list of tips for you to consider when monetizing your blog with Amazon affiliate links.
+So there you have it, a short but hopefully useful list of tips for you to keep in mind when monetizing your blog with Amazon affiliate links.

-Follow all of these simple tips, dos, and don’ts, and you’ll enjoy a nice stream of income from Amazon for many years to come.
+Follow all of these simple steps, and you’ll enjoy a nice stream of income from Amazon for many years to come.

 Best of luck.